Local Integrals of Motion for Topologically Ordered Many-Body Localized Systems: Topological LIOMs: Examples

 the Hamiltonian can be rewritten as

 Although it is a (non-interacting) commuting projector Hamiltonian ($S_n = i \gamma_{2n} \gamma_{2n+1}$), it fulfills Definition~\ref{def:S_FMBL} because the localization of all eigenstates is stable as interactions are introduced~\cite{Huse2013LPQO}.
 It is also topological: The s-bits $S_n$ ($n = 1,\ldots, N-1$), completed by $S_N^\text{nl} = i \gamma_{2N} \gamma_1$, cannot be connected to local fermion-product-state p-bits $(-1)^{a_n^\dagger a_n}$ by any fermion-parity conserving local unitary~\cite{Turner2011}.
 (The same holds for a closed chain where $S_N$ is also local.)
 Here, fermion-parity is a protecting symmetry, although often taken as given in which case Eq.~\eqref{eq:Kitaev_Majorana} is considered topologically ordered.
 For Eq.~\eqref{eq:Kitaev_Majorana}, the tLIOMs are $T_n=S_n$; upon adding weak disorder (e.g., $i \sum_{n=1}^N \mu_n \gamma_{2n-1} \gamma_{2n}$ with zero-mean Gaussian-random $\mu_n$ of much smaller than unit variance) they become $T_n = \tilde U S_n\tilde U^\dg$, where $\tilde U$ is a parity-conserving local unitary.
 In addition to $T_n$, the nonlocal $T_N^\text{nl} = \tilde U S_N^\text{nl}\tilde U^\dg$ also appears in the expansion~\eqref{eq:expansion}, but with magnitude exponentially suppressed in the linear system size $L$.
+We note that the topological phase characterized by the tLIOMs $T_n = \tilde U i \gamma_{2n} \gamma_{2n+1} \tilde U^\dg$ accounts for the missing $\mathbb{Z}_2$ index in the classification of fermionic one-dimensional topological MBL phases (with a symmetry) using only short-depth quantum circuits~\cite{1DSPTMBL}.